spion/fez/README.md

 everything that *needs* to be built *is* built.
 Less intelligent build systems may skip over necessary files, or offer less flexibility in rule definitions to avoid potential problems.
 Second, the build graph speeds things up.
-Rather than making multiple passes to make sure every file is handled, fez works its way up (with a topological sort) from the source nodes of the graph (files which already exist on the file system) to the sink nodes (files which have no further outputs).
+Rather than making multiple passes to make sure every file is handled, Fez works its way up (with a topological sort) from the source nodes of the graph (files which already exist on the file system) to the sink nodes (files which have no further outputs).
 Third, it gives us an opportunity to introduce concurrency (see the